We will show you Naruto theme park, that has opened its doors in April 2019. Lets see what we can do at this Konoha village recreation

 Lunch break at Ichiraku ramen

-And we could not talk about the hidden village of Konoha without the Ichiraku ramen place being present, the one that Naruto loves so much, because not only is the place represented, but it also serves the delicious ramen that we saw so many times in the series.
+And we could not speak the hidden village of Konoha without the Ichiraku ramen place being present, the one that Naruto loves so much because not only is the place represented, but it also serves the delicious ramen that we saw so many times in the series.

 And when we made our order they gave us some printed figurines of Deidara and Kurama, how cute!